Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 MAIL MERGE IN MS-ACCESS

-We have already designed and tried the Form Letter preparation procedure through the earlier article.
-We need all those Objects for the Mail Merge in Access and here we have less work to do.
-I hope you understood the intricacies of the procedure explained there and how all those objects and methods work together to prepare the Form Letter.
-Since we are through with the major designing tasks already; we can concentrate on the implementation of the Mail Merge method with some minor changes in two or three places.
+We have already designed and tested the Form Letter preparation process in the earlier article.
+All the objects created during that process will also be required for implementing Mail Merge in Access, which means there is now less work involved.
+I hope you have understood the intricacies of the procedure and how the various objects and methods work together to generate the Form Letter.
+Since the major design tasks are already complete, we can now focus on implementing the Mail Merge functionality with just a few minor adjustments in two or three places.

 Usage of Field Values to merge with the Text:

-• If field names are placed next to each other, use at least one space between them, but can be used without space also.
+• If field names are placed next to each other, use at least one space between them, but they can be placed without a space in between, too.

 • Field Names must be picked from the Report Source Data Table/Query only and can be inserted anywhere in the text.